Fluctuations near the liquid-gas and chiral phase transitions in hadronic matter: Acknowledgements

 \section{Acknowledgements}

-This work is supported partly by the Polish National Science Centre (NCN) under OPUS Grant No. 2018/31/B/ST2/01663 (K.R. and C.S.), Preludium Grant No. 2017/27/N/ST2/01973 (M.M.), and the program Excellence Initiative–Research University of the University of Wroc\l{}aw of the Ministry of Education and Science (M.M).
+This work is supported partly by the Polish National Science Centre (NCN) under OPUS Grant No. 2018/31/B/ST2/01663 (K.R. and C.S.), Preludium Grant No. 2017/27/N/ST2/01973 (M.M.), and the program Excellence Initiative–Research University of the University of Wroc\l{}aw of the Ministry of Education and Science (M.M.).
 The work of C.S. was supported in part by the World Premier International Research Center Initiative (WPI) through MEXT, Japan.
+K.R. also acknowledges the support of the Polish Ministry of Science and Higher Education.